yannickhhn/cart253/README.md

 | Procreate | Banner & Assets Design |

 > I am hoping to share my weekly progress and a Journal to document my journey.
-Most likely, this Description will be changed into something more concrete once I come to an actual idea of the game/User interface I would like to achieve.
-In the meantime, enjoy my **PRETTY** banner and my markdown learning journey for now.
-Below, I will be sharing a link to my devpost with my ~~outdated~~ artstation portfolio ~~and my linkedin~~.[^2]
+Most likely, this description will be changed into something more concrete once I come to an actual idea of the game/User interface I would like to achieve.